- Dazzling… Dazzling Cafe

 Pak Lap Wan Kayak Rental

-Another place to rent kayak in Sai Kung Geopark is Pak Lap Wan.
-It’s in the south where as Hoi Ha is towards the north, and close to Po Ping Chau, Town Island, Bluff Island, and Basalt Island.
+Another place to rent kayaks in Sai Kung Geopark is Pak Lap Wan.
+It’s in the south whereas Hoi Ha is towards the north, and close to Po Ping Chau, Town Island, Bluff Island, and Basalt Island.
 The beach itself is beautiful but I prefer the Pak Lap Tsai small beach nearby.

-You can rent kayak and SUP from the Pak Lap Academy – the one store there.
-They also rent out camping gear but is known to be a bit difficult to deal with with inflated prices (I’ve never seen paddles being charged as extra).
+You can rent kayaks and SUP from the Pak Lap Academy – the one store there.
+They also rent out camping gear but is known to be a bit difficult to deal with inflated prices (I’ve never seen paddles being charged as extra).